 Charlotte also runs groups for children and their parents including adoptive families and children with autism.
 These can be provided through fostering and adoption agencies.

-Parent and child groups are also supported by a closed Facebook group so parents can discuss, with one another and Charlotte, how they are using the activities outside of weekly sessions.
+Parent and child groups are also supported by an interactive web based group so parents can discuss, with one another and Charlotte, how they are using the activities outside of weekly sessions.

 Children will bring one of their parents to a session who will join in with the group activities some of which may be one to one.
 Parents can decide who will attend but both parents are encouraged to enjoy the sessions.

 These groups can be helpful for adoptive families waiting for an assessment or any family considering if therapeutic support will help them or wanting to add in more time to connect.

 How long is a group?

 Each group session will last up to 45 minutes.
 When you decide to come to a group we ask that you attend every session.
 Our sessions run in blocks of 6 during school term time.
 It helps the children to know who will be there each week.
 It is recommended that you attend at least 12 groups.

-Charlotte will meet with parents who are going to be part of the group before sessions begin to discuss their child or gather relevant information from teachers within a school setting.
+Charlotte and Julie will meet with parents who are going to be part of the group before sessions begin to discuss their child or gather relevant information from teachers within a school setting.

 We use Theraplay® techniques to help children and their parents or caregivers to communicate and connect in a playful and fun way.
 This is ideal for any child experiencing separation anxiety, dealing with divorce or loss in the family, or settling into a new family arrangement.
 It can also be really helpful to children with autism or ADHD where social relationships and communication are challenging.